 A farmer’s market is a like a paradise for me – sunshine, sweet smell, tasty produce and pleasant atmosphere.
 Watching a community come together is something that’s rewarding no matter the size of town or neighborhood.
 Farmers markets have the ability to pull people from all different backgrounds and walks of life to the same place at the same time and give them an opportunity to learn, experience, share and grow.
 Every person at the market has a common goal: acquiring food that is safe, fresh and delicious!

 While your local farmers market may be different than mine, I am confident that all the vendors truly care about their produce.
 After all, farming isn’t just their means of making a living; it’s their lifestyle.
 So if you get a chance, grab your friend or family, and take the advantage of a farmer’s market in your community.
 You won’t be disappointed.

-Tips for Making the Best Pico de Gallo
+Tips for Making Pico de Gallo

 The key to an amazing pico de gallo is using the freshest and most flavorful tomatoes you can find.
 Plum tomatoes are the best because they have a lot more ‘meat’ to them than seeds and gel.
 They also seem to hold up a bit better after they’ve been salted.
 The next best option are cherry tomatoes or grape tomatoes.
 It’s better to start with less juicy tomatoes rather than seed juicier tomatoes as a way to control the liquid.
 Tomato seeds contain three times more flavor compounds, called glutamates, than the tomato flesh.
 So when you throw out the tomato seeds, you throw out a lot of the flavor too.